 The ET cannot determine contribution as between Respondents under the Civil Liability (Contribution) Act 1978, because that Act is only justiciable within the civil courts: Brennan v Sunderland City Council UKEAT/0286/11, 2nd May 2012.

 The EAT has held that where there are several Respondents in a claim comprising a complaint of discrimination and one or more non-discrimination causes of action e.g. holiday pay etc, the ET should apply joint and several liability under both heads: Catanzano v Studio London UKEAT/0487/11, 7th March 2012.

+In Amissah and others v Trainpeople Co UK Ltd UKEAT/0187/16 the EAT determined that the calculation for compensation must be started at the beginning and not at the end of the process that gives rise to the loss.
+This was an appeal against the level of compensation awarded to the 31 Claimants after it was found that the Employment Agency (Trainpeople) and the hirer had breached Reg 5(1) of the Agency Workers Regulations 2010.

 (f) Injury to feelings